project-origin/documentation/blockchain.md

 # Issues with using a blockchain

-Since the ownership of a GGO depends on having access to the private keys for the address on the ledger, there arises the issue if an owner loses his wallet and keys, or if the become compromised.
+Since the ownership of a GGO depends on having access to the private keys for the address on the ledger, there arises the issue if an owner loses their wallet/keys, or if they become compromised.

 There is no sure way for the issuing bodies to know who owns a specific GGO, and has no ability to verify it if the owner lost their key, so there is no way for the issuing body to grant the owner access to their GGOs again.